Authentication in Nuxt app Part 3

 </script>

-Check if a logged user without admin scope can access admin pages.
-It shouldn't be possible.
+Verify that a logged-in user without the admin scope cannot access admin pages.

 // api/controllers/authentication.controller.js